semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### Resource types

-You can use sem to manipulate five types of Semaphore resources: dashboards, jobs, notifications, projects and secrets.
-Most resource related operations require a valid resource name or ID.
+You can use sem to manipulate five types of Semaphore resources: dashboards, jobs, notifications, projects, pipelines, workflows and secrets.
+Most resource related operations require either a valid resource name or ID.

 #### Dashboards